TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 The number of times the priority of a vertex in the queue is changed cannot exceed this number and since changing the priority has complexity O(log |V|), the total contribution of the inner loop is O(2|E| × log(|V|)) = O(|E| log(|V|)).
 (Remember that multiplying by a constant does not affect orders of magnitude, so O(2|E| log(|V|)) and O(|E| log(|V|)) are the same.)

 Other steps in the algorithm are of complexity O(|V|) and O(|E|), which are lower orders of magnitude.
 Hence, Dijkstra’s algorithm has complexity O((|V|+|E|) log(|V|)).

+## Greedy Algorithms

+In computation, greedy is sometimes good.

+Greedy algorithms are algorithms that always go for short-term advantage.
+Sometimes this turns out to be best in the long run as well